TOLOSAT/gravimetry-payload/doc/documentation.md

 ```

-# Images from GravHarm 3
+# Images from Grav Harm 3
 This is the section where I show off a bit

 ## Plot styles